slviajero/tinybasic/MANUAL.md

 finds the first comma in the string.
 INSTR can be used to split strings.
 See splitstr.bas in the tutorial for more information.

-In BASIC 2 INSTR is not fully implemented.
+In BASIC 2 INSTR is fully implemented.
 The second argument can be a string and not just a single character.
+For this, the interpreter has to be compiled with HASFULLINSTR defined in language.h.
+This settings is normally on if HASMSSTRINGS is set.

 VAL scans a string for a number and returns the value.
 If no number is found the return value is 0.
 Example: